Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Divergence, brilliance and intensity

-The distribution of energy in $\omega$ and $\cos\theta$ is broader and noisier for $S = 0.5$ than it is for $S=4,10$.
-The broadening is caused by ponderomotive denting of the plasma surface, which increases the curvature of the reflected wavefronts as shown in \cref{fig:2d-a}.
-Break-up of the plasma surface and ejection of hot electrons then leads to the emission of high-frequency radiation away from the specular axis.
-We note that despite these losses, the peak reflected intensity in this case is four times its initial value.
-For the initial conditions under consideration here, this corresponds achieving over two cycles a reflected intensity of $2\times10^{22}\,\Wcm^{-2}$, equal to the current record~\cite{Hercules}.
-It has been proposed that curved plasma surfaces may be used to focus high harmonics to extreme intensity, exploiting the reduction in the diffraction limit~\cite{GordienkoFocussing}; such effects would stand in addition to the intensity increase arising from the RES mechanism.

-Finally, we use the spectral reflectivity from simulation to estimate the brilliance, which is a measure of photon phase-space density.
-Assuming a fiducial distance in the $z$-direction (perpendicular to the simulation plane) of $1\,\micron$, a duration equal to the laser pulse FWHM of 15~fs, and a half-angle divergence of $3^\circ$, we show in \cref{fig:brilliance} that the brilliance is of order $10^{23}$~photons/s/mm$^2$/mrad$^2$ (0.1\% bandwidth) at $\omega = 100\,\eV$, for the optimal parameters of $S = 4$, $\theta = 60^\circ$.
-This is five orders of magnitude larger than that achieved in third-generation synchrotron light sources~\cite{ALS}.
+Finally, we use the spectral conversion efficiency from simulation to estimate the brilliance, which is a measure of photon phase-space density.
+Assuming a fiducial distance in the $y$-direction (perpendicular to the simulation plane) of $4\,\micron$ to determine the total energy of the pulse, a spot size of $\pi w_0^2$, a duration equal to the laser pulse of 15~fs, and a half-angle divergence of $3^\circ$, we show in \cref{fig:brilliance} that the brilliance is of order $10^{23}$~photons/s/mm$^2$/mrad$^2$ (0.1\% bandwidth) at $\omega = 100\,\eV$, for the optimal parameters of $S = 4$, $\theta = 60^\circ$ and a linear density ramp of preplasma with length $L = 0.3\,\micron$.
+While this is comparable to the brilliance achieved in third-generation synchrotron light sources~\cite{ALS}, it is lower than that achieved by advanced gas harmonic sources~\cite{Popmintchev}, and six to nine orders of magnitude smaller than that reached by X-ray free electron lasers~\cite{Ackermann}.
+The benefit of employing an ultraintense laser-plasma interaction to generate XUV radiation is that the larger pulse energy and femtosecond duration make it possible for the high harmonics to be both bright and relativistically intense, a unique capability of the near-critical interaction scenario presented here.